Mathyaku/introductionOfGitHub/README.md

 # Tips

+* Always starts a new repository using GIT CLONE
-* Always use GIT PULL before coding anything
+* Always use GIT PULL before coding anything or to update your local repository
 * To commit a new line of code or changes use (GIT ADD -> GIT STATUS -> GIT COMMIT -> GIT PUSH)